GyulyVGC/sniffnet/.design/README.md

 ### Fonts

-Sniffnet uses `Sarasa Gothic mono`.
+Sniffnet uses `Noto Sans`.
 The fonts used can be found [here](https://github.com/GyulyVGC/sniffnet/tree/main/resources/fonts).

 ### Colors and components